Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 So, you want to create your own SNES game disassembly using this framework?
 To do this, you'll need:
 - A SNES code compiler (This framework comes with Asar by default)
 - A SNES emulator with debugging capabilities. (ex.
 BSNES Plus)
-- An emulator/tool that can disassemble/display SNES ASM code
+- An emulator/tool that can disassemble/display SNES ASM code (the GAMEX disassembly contains scripts that can output this code)
-- A hex editor
+- A hex editor (ex.
+HxD or SHex)
-- A text editor that works with .txt files
+- A text editor that works with .txt files (ex.
+Notepad)
 - A good understanding of SNES coding (65C816 ASM knowledge is mandatory, SPC700/SuperFX ASM knowledge is optional but useful).
 - A lot of time and patience
 - The GAMEX disassembly to use as a base.